Tips For A Successful Speed Dating Experience

 If you are nervous about speed dating, you are not alone.
 The thought of meeting so many people in such a short amount of time would cause at least a little bit of anxiety for even the most experienced dater.
 But, if your nerves are part of a larger fear related to dating or relationships, consider speaking to an online therapist before signing up for a speed dating event.

 A therapist can help you understand why you have fears about dating, and help you overcome these fears.
-If you are very nervous about dating, working with a counselor can also give you a boost of confidence in yourself because you will ultimately feel like you understand your mind and emotions better than you did before seeking therapy.
+If you are very nervous about dating, working with a therapist can also give you a boost of confidence in yourself because you will ultimately feel like you understand your thoughts and emotions better than you did before seeking therapy.
 Taking the time to discuss your fears or nerves about dating with a therapist can lead to more success in future romantic endeavors.

 Another fun way to mentally prepare for a speed dating event is to look up speed dating success stories online.
 Countless people have found their life partner through these types of events, and reading about them will put you in a great state of mind to go into the event excited to meet your potential matches.
 This is a fun way to give yourself a little extra boost of excitement before walking into the event, and remind you of the positive things that could come out of attending.